 (a) The mean absolute error is higher for the runs verifying at midnight.
-Also, the scores for the various stations are quite different -- in particular the scores for Valentia were very poor until 1994.
+Also, the scores for the various stations are quite different - in particular the scores for Valentia were very poor until 1994.
 Again, however, the scores did not vary much with the forecast length, they showed a large seasonal variation [at least in the early years] and they showed a gradual improvement with time.

-(b) Again, the mean bias is almost independent of the forecast length [the various red lines are almost superimposed]; in the early years it was negative for all stations but nowadays is generally positive.
-At present, the bias is similar for the four stations but in earlier years there were large variations.
+(b) Again, the mean bias is almost independent of the forecast length [the various red lines are almost superimposed]; in the early years it was negative for all stations, then it became generally positive but nowadays it is positive for some and negative for other stations.
+At present, the size of the bias is similar for the four stations but in earlier years there were large variations.